new genuary: introducing amber mahoney | read | i-D

 How did you get into photography?

-Look: Amber photographs the peaceful resistance against the Dakota Access Pipeline at Standing Rock.
+Related: Amber photographs the peaceful resistance against the Dakota Access Pipeline at Standing Rock

 What is it about the medium that appeals most?